croessner/nauthilus-website/docs/lua-api/builtin.md

 ## nauthilus\_builtin.status\_message\_set

 :::note Since 1.8.9
-When multiple Lua features/filters run in parallel and set a status message, Nauthilus uses the first non-empty message encountered during aggregation.
+When multiple Lua environment/subject sources run in parallel and set a status message, Nauthilus uses the first non-empty message encountered during aggregation.
 Do not rely on ordering between scripts.
 :::

 Sets a custom status message to be returned when a client request is rejected.